TUXCMD/Nike-Account-Unlocker/README.md

 As soon as thats done, your essentially ready to edit the config file and start getting your accounts unlocked.

+The mailbox is your category inside your email that is holding the emails.
+This is to ensure that their wont be any mess ups with other files.
+To do this on gmail, you would create a Label and drag and drop your nike locked account emails in there.

 # Error Codes